 The Las Vegas Strip is the flash point of cultural and economic change in cities.
-The Strip: Las Vegas and the Unfolding of the Casino Complex understands the development of the Strip not only as a reflection of architecture and urbanism trends, as well as an influence on developments elsewhere.
+With The Strip, Stefan Al understands the development of the Strip not only as a reflection of architecture and urbanism trends, as well as an influence on developments elsewhere.
+During the book presentation Stefan Al will go through the history of the Las Vegas Strip and explain how the Strip represents the ever-evolving architecture of the American Dream.
+Furthermore, Al will elaborate on how Las Vegas now even became a model for twenty-first-century urbanism that other cities such as Macau or Singapore are seeking to emulate.

 With among others: